Works Victoria Park-Canning Level Crossing Removal

 Shared paths (ongoing)

-There will be traffic management on the shared path at various locations along the rail corridor where required.
-For shared path detours and access maps, see the respective areas for details.
+There will be traffic management in place along the shared path.
+For shared path detours and access maps, see the respective project location areas for more details.

 Public space works